{{ summaryHeading }}

 Glossary:

-The machine-readable class of an event, commonly Normal or Warning.
+The category on an event row, commonly Normal or Warning.

 Reason